wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-web-app-arm-with-redis-cache-provision.md

 ### Redis Cache

-Creates the Azure Redis Cache that is used with the web <!-- deleted by customization app --><!-- keep by customization: begin --> site <!-- keep by customization: end -->.
+Creates the Azure Redis Cache that is used with the web app.
 The name of the cache is specified in the **redisCacheName** parameter.

-The template creates the cache in the same location as the web <!-- deleted by customization app --><!-- keep by customization: begin --> site <!-- keep by customization: end -->, which is recommended for best performance.
+The template creates the cache in the same location as the web app, which is recommended for best performance.

     {
       "apiVersion": "2014-04-01-preview",